yezero/sandstorm/docs/developing/raw-ruby-on-rails.md

 ## Introduction

-This guide collects some wisdom gained from working on Sandstorm ports of [GitLab](https://github.com/dwrensha/gitlab-sandstorm) and [Lobsters](https://github.com/dwrensha/lobsters-sandstorm).
+This guide collects some wisdom gained from working on Thurly ports of [GitLab](https://github.com/dwrensha/gitlab-sandstorm) and [Lobsters](https://github.com/dwrensha/lobsters-sandstorm).
 If you want to see the concrete details